 Enterprise search results and Knowledge Panel

-Large companies don't just have more people (and money) than most small businesses, they also have different data sources.
-Many large companies are public and that means they have stock, and stock means financial results.
-In this case Google uses Google Finance results.
+Large companies don’t just have more people (and money) than most small businesses; they also have different data sources.
+Many large companies are public, meaning they have stock, which means financial results.
+In this case, Google uses Google Finance results.

 Other factors affecting Knowledge Panel results

 - Location: The IP address a searcher is using.
-This gives away their probable location and flavors results, especially those of local businesses.
+This gives away their probable location and flavor results, especially those of local businesses.

 - Social media profiles of subject entities.
 Twitter and Facebook account information could show up.